Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 2 - Core Java I.md

 	- eg. for(int i=0; i<=5; i++){System.out.println("hello);} : This prints hello 6 times;
 - **While**
 	- while(condition){loop body}
-	- Initialisation done separately and update also has to managed inside unlike for where its stated initially itself
+	- Initialisation done separately and update also has to managed inside unlike "for" where its stated initially itself
 - **do-while**
 	- do{loop body}while(condition)
 	- Executed at-least once;